joeygeofrey/IAC-K8s-operationalize-ML-microservice-api/README.md

 ### Project Repo Files Overview

-├── .circleci `CircleCI directory for the configuration files` │   └── config.yml `A YAML configuration file with parameters and workflows for building/testing` ├── model_data `Contains the model data for the Flask app` ├── output_txt_files `A directory containing output logs from Docker and K8s` │   ├── docker_out.txt `Log statements containing output prediction values` │   └── k8s_out.txt `Log statements containing output prediction values` ├── Dockerfile `Builds Docker images based on the instructions within` ├── Makefile `Contains a set of utility commands to build and manage the project`
+circleci `CircleCI directory for the configuration files` config.yml `A YAML configuration file with parameters and workflows for building/testing` model_data `Contains the model data for the Flask app` output_txt_files `A directory containing output logs from Docker and K8s` docker_out.txt `Log statements containing output prediction values` k8s_out.txt `Log statements containing output prediction values` Dockerfile `Builds Docker images based on the instructions within` Makefile `Contains a set of utility commands to build and manage the project`
-├── README.md `Summary of the project and execution` ├── app.py `A flask app which converts a JSON payload to a DataFrame, passes data to the pre-trained model` ├── make_predictions.sh `Sends input data to the flask app` ├── requirements.txt `Lists required dependencies and packaghe versions` ├── run_docker.sh `Shell script which builds a Docker image and runs the container` ├── run_k8s.sh `A shell script that downloads Docker image, deploys the pod, and forwards the port` └── upload_docker.sh `Shell script that pushes the built Docker image to DockerHub`
+README.md `Summary of the project and execution` app.py `A flask app which converts a JSON payload to a DataFrame, passes data to the pre-trained model` make_predictions.sh `Sends input data to the flask app` requirements.txt `Lists required dependencies and package versions` run_docker.sh `Shell script which builds a Docker image and runs the container` run_k8s.sh `A shell script that downloads Docker image, deploys the pod, and forwards the port` upload_docker.sh `Shell script that pushes the built Docker image to DockerHub`

 ---